 Joe Popp has been involved with the professional music and audio industry for over twenty-five years.
 He has served in many areas of the industry including: technician and engineer for several NYC recording studios, front of house and monitor engineer for the Tampa Bay Performing Arts Center, sound designer and composer for theater, and as a professional musician and performer.
 He has released six albums internationally and has composed music for over thirty theater productions, including seven rock musical scores including his latest, Pericles.
 Joe is a certified Apple Help Desk Technician.
 He has designed both private and professional studios, including the studios at the Sonic Arts Center and CCNY music department.
 As adjunct lecturer, Joe teaches Rock Ensemble 26018.
 His hobbies include guitar amplifier construction, effects pedal construction, and skateboarding.
-Joe is currently on sabbatical and has toured Europe with his acoustic rock duo Lost Axis, and is currently completing a non-stop tour of the 48 continental United States as a singer-songwriter on a motorcycle for his project Popp Over America and filmed his entire journey.
+Joe has recently completed a non-stop tour of the 48 continental United States as a singer-songwriter on a motorcycle for his project Popp Over America and filmed his entire journey.
 The pilot episode has won four awards and has been accepted in several film festivals.

 Sound Reinforcement Coordinator